nolauren/2018introdh/syllabus.md

         - Explore [American Panorama](http://dsl.richmond.edu/panorama/).
 Pick a specific map and come prepared to discuss.

     - Assignment Prep: In preparation for your final project,  please answer the following in writing: (1) provide a paragraph description of a possible project for your NEH grant, (2) outline 2-3 humanities questions the project will help pose and/or answer, and  (3) identify which DH methods the project will use.
 Plese print your answers.
 I will be collecting them at the end of class.
-    - Lab: ESRI StoryMaps
+    - Lab: Data

 - 2018-11-12  Spatial Analysis
     - Readings:
         - [Crampton, Jeremy.
 Mapping: A Critical Introduction to Cartography and GIS.
 Wiley-Blackwell, 2010.
 Chapter 1](https://github.com/introdh2016/other/blob/master/mappingcrampton_IntroCh1.pdf)
         - Thick Mapping: TBA
         - Explore [American Panorama](http://dsl.richmond.edu/panorama/).
 Come to class prepared to think about a specific map through the lens of Crampton and Presner, et al.
-    - Assignment Prep: Make sure you are tracking your movement through the tool of your choice.
+    - Assignment Prep: Make sure you are tracking your movement according to our [Spatial Data Lab](https://github.com/nolauren/2018introdh/blob/master/lab08_spatialdata.md).
+Bring your completed data set to class.
-    - Lab: GIS
+    - Lab: GISOnline + Storymaps

 - 2018-11-19  Project Workshop